DrewThomasson/ebook2audiobookXTTS/README.md

   --language LANGUAGE   Language for the audiobook conversion.
 Options: en, es, fr, de,
                         it, pt, pl, tr, ru, nl, cs, ar, zh-cn, ja, hu, ko.
 Defaults to English (en).
-  --use_custom_model USE_CUSTOM_MODEL
-                        Set to True to use a custom TTS model.
-Defaults to False.
-Must be True to use custom models, otherwise you'll get an error.
   --custom_model CUSTOM_MODEL
                         Path to the custom model file (.pth).
 Required if using a custom model.